-Essay by Leafa Wilson
+Essay by Emil McAvoy

-Born: 1957, Dunedin
+BORN: 1957, Dunedin

-Awards/Distinctions: Glaister Ennor Graduate Art Award - Winner (2015); The Wallace Art Awards - Jury Award, People’s Choice Award (2014); New Zealand Painting and Printmaking Award - Supreme Award Winner (2014); Parkin Drawing Prize - Finalist, Judge’s Mention (2014); David Con Hutton Memorial Scholarship, Otago Polytechnic (1978)
+AWARDS: Glaister Ennor Graduate Art Award - Winner (2015); The Wallace Art Awards - Jury Award (2014); The Wallace Art Awards - People’s Choice Award (2014); New Zealand Painting and Printmaking Award - Supreme Award Winner (2014); Parkin Drawing Prize - Finalist, Judge’s Mention (2014); David Con Hutton Memorial Scholarship, Otago Polytechnic (1978)

-Public Exhibitions: Guidebook, Long Gallery, Pah Homestead, TSB Bank Wallace Arts Centre, Auckland (2015); Glaister Ennor Graduate Art Awards, Sanderson Contemporary, Auckland (2015); The Wallace Art Awards, Pah Homestead, TSB Bank Wallace Arts Centre, Auckland, Pataka Art + Museum, Wellington, Wallace Gallery, Morrinsville (2014); New Zealand Self Portraits, CSA, Christchurch (1990)
+PUBLIC EXHIBITIONS: Headforemost Te Uru Auckland (2018); Stories of Rust Tauranga Art Gallery (2018-19) ; Guidebook, Long Gallery, Pah Homestead, TSB Bank Wallace Arts Centre, Auckland (2015); The Wallace Art Awards, Pah Homestead, TSB Bank Wallace Arts Centre, Auckland, Pataka Art + Museum, Wellington, Wallace Gallery, Morrinsville (2014); New Zealand Self Portraits, CSA, Christchurch (1990)